wolfspelz/JsonPath/README.md

 ### Goal

+Extract values from JSON:
+- with single line expressions and simple CLR objects
+- without foreach/if/cast constructs.
-Extract values from JSON with single line expressions and simple CLR objects without using foreach/if contructs.
-Just like XPath for XML, but for JSON and type safe.
+- Like XPath for XML, but for JSON and type safe.
+- A wrapper for Json.NET.

 ### Installation